Canon G7 X Mark II vs T3i

 It is notable that the G7X Mark II offers wifi support, while the T3i does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the T3i has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T3i was succeeded by the Canon T4i.
+Both the G7X Mark II and the T3i have been discontinued, but can regularly be found used on eBay.
+The T3i was replaced by the Canon T4i, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is there a clear favorite between the Canon G7 X Mark II and the Canon T3i?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.